yangzuo0621/RESTfulAPIAspNetCore/src/Library/Library.API/README.md

 To configure the behavior of the ApiController attribute, refer to [link](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-2.2#problem-details-for-error-status-codes).

 [FluentValidation](https://github.com/JeremySkinner/FluentValidation) Tool can be used to build custom validation rules.

+### `IUrlHelper` and `LinkGenerator`

+`LinkGenerator` is a new service that handles generating links.
+This is different from the `UrlHelper` that has been used in ASP.NET MVC for a long time in that it is just an injectable service, not depending on being called in a controller or other reference to the request.

+`ControllerBase.Url` is an instance of `IUrlHelper`.